mdsimpson42/converse/README.md

-# DiscouRSE
+# ConveRSE

-Prototype Jekyll site for the DiscouRSE website, part of my SSI Fellowship.
+Prototype Jekyll site for the ConveRSE website, part of my SSI Fellowship.

 ## Installation